JrodM/WebServer-Website/README.md

 I failed to find the final version of this project so there is a known bug for sending (maybe) binary data files and definitly when they try to POST them.
 When I handle the webrequest I make the mistake of changing the binary body into a string before uploading into the filesystem.

+#NOTE# After playing with Node.js I realized that I'm reinventing the wheel and probably will end up using the MERN stack to build my website.